 On the welcome screen, choose “Upload”.

-Select the files (JPG, PNG or HEIC) that you want to upload to iCloud.
+Select the files (HEIC, PNG, and JPEG images and MOV, MP4, and M4V video files) that you want to upload to iCloud.
 Once you’re ready, press “Upload!”

-Wait until the program carefully delivers your photos to your iCloud account… There they are.
+Wait until the program carefully delivers your photos and videos to your iCloud account… There they are.

-Your photos sit tightly in your iCloud.
-If your device is synced to iCloud, the photos will appear on it as well.
+Your images sit tightly in your iCloud.
+If your device is synced to iCloud, the images will appear on it as well.
 Viva la CopyTrans!

 If you need help, refer to the installation guide.

-If you plan on using CopyTrans Photo later on, we recommend that you switch off iCloud sync after uploading the files.
+If you plan on using CopyTrans Photo further, we recommend that you switch off iCloud sync after uploading the files.
 Here’s how to disable iCloud Photos on your iPhone.